alekm/hambot/README.md

 # hambot
-hambot (hb) is a Discord bot based on thisguyistotallben/hamtheman for various amateur radio related lookups, including callsigns (globally with HamQTH), solar conditions, Maximum Usable Frequencies, time, and a morse code translator.
+hambot (hb) is a Discord bot based on thisguyistotallben/hamtheman for various amateur radio related lookups, including callsigns (globally with HamQTH), solar conditions, Maximum Usable Frequencies, D-Region Absorption Predictions (d-rap) and Frequency of F2 Layer (foF2)

 # Getting started
 This bot is designed to run in a docker container.